DikheetaNath/ISS_Location_Notifier/README.md

   If the ISS is overhead during nighttime, it sends a notification via the configured mail.📩

 ## API Reference
-  [Open Notify API]: Provides the current location of the ISS.
+  [Open Notify API](http://api.open-notify.org/iss-now.json): Provides the current location of the ISS.

 ## Acknowledgements
 - Thanks to Open Notify for providing the ISS position API.
 - Inspired by the enthusiasm of space watchers worldwide.

+## Note
+- Fill all the placeholders (your mail, password).
+- default smtp is set for gmail account.
+Find the smtp for your email [here](https://sendgrid.com/en-us/blog/what-is-an-smtp-server).